-Once there is a defined handful of words with meaning to your organization, you can then be more focused on finding and forming the most impactful opportunities.
+Once there is a defined handful of words with meaning to your organization, you can then focus more on finding and forming the most impactful opportunities.

 Social responsibility extends past time and monetary donations.
-It includes paying your employees a fair & livable wage, staying abreast of health & safety standards, choosing to work with ethical business partners, and, even, having reusable supplies in the office like mugs and utensils in the name of sustainability.
+It includes paying your employees a fair & livable wage, staying abreast of health & safety standards, choosing to work with ethical business partners, and even having reusable supplies in the office like mugs and utensils to support sustainability.

 Are there organizations in your community that you work with and/or align with your own team’s culture and values?
 If so, are there ways to help get involved?

-Once an organization evaluates who they are, how they wish to represent themselves, and the communities in which they service, they are then better positioned to integrate a social mission, establish a giving goal, and further enhance policy & practices to build social responsibilities into their culture and hiring practices.
+When an organization evaluates who they are and how they wish to be represented, they can determine which communities to serve, making them better positioned to integrate a social mission into their culture.
+Once that decision is made, they can establish a giving goal and further enhance policy and practices to build social responsibilities into their culture and hiring practices.

-There is great opportunity for businesses to lead through example and provide the platform from which they can inspire and galvanize their individuals to take part in social change and action.
+There is great opportunity for businesses to lead by example and provide the platform from which they can inspire and galvanize their individuals to take part in social change and action.

-If you have any questions or would like to discuss additional ways to get involved, please reach out to your HR representatives.
+If you have any questions or would like to discuss additional ways to get involved, please reach out to Kiwi Partners' HR Services.